Richard P. Harmond

-Richard Peter Harmond (March 19, 1929 – June 8, 2022) was an American historian, author, and educator, who specialized in the history of the American Gilded Age, as well as the history of technology and the environment.
+Richard Peter Harmond (March 19, 1929 – June 8, 2022) was an American historian, author, and educator who specialized in the history of the American Gilded Age, as well as the history of technology and the environment.

 Life and career

-Harmond was born in the Bronx, New York to William Harmond and Violet (Makein) Harmond, who had married in 1925.
-After receiving a Bachelor’s degree from Fordham University (1951), he served in the United States Army (1951-1953), before enrolling at Columbia University, where he received the M.A.
+Harmond was born in the Bronx, New York, to William Harmond and Violet (Makein) Harmond, who had married in 1925.
+After receiving a Bachelor’s degree from Fordham University (1951), he served in the United States Army (1951-1953) before enrolling at Columbia University, where he received the M.A.
 (1954) and the Ph.D.
 (1966).
 His doctoral dissertation, “Tradition and Change in the Gilded Age: Political History of Massachusetts, 1878-1893,” was supervised by William E. Leuchtenburg.
-Harmond began teaching at St. John's University in Jamaica, Queens, New York, in 1957 as an Instructor, and remained there until his retirement in 2003, when he was granted Professor Emeritus status.
+Harmond began teaching at St. John's University in Jamaica, Queens, New York, in 1957 as an instructor and remained there until his retirement in 2003, when he was granted Professor Emeritus status.
 He was an active member of the Organization of American Historians, the Society for the History of Technology, the Theodore Roosevelt Association (where he served as a Trustee from 1994-1997), and Phi Alpha Theta, the history honor society.
-Harmond was also deeply involved in local Long Island history, becoming Associate Editor and then Editor at Large of the Long Island Historical Journal, and editor of the LIAC Newsletter from the Long Island Archives Conference.
-Harmond was a long-time trustee of the Bay Shore-Brightwaters Public Library, and died at age 93 in Bay Shore, Long Island.
+Harmond was also deeply involved in local Long Island history, serving as Associate Editor and then Editor at Large of the Long Island Historical Journal, as well as editor of the LIAC Newsletter from the Long Island Archives Conference.
+Harmond was a long-time trustee of the Bay Shore-Brightwaters Public Library and died at age 93 in Bay Shore, Long Island.